Have you ever eaten anasazi beans before? If you haven’t, you should strongly consider adding this cousin of the pinto bean to your diet.

 - Black beans and anasazis beans both contain iron and folate, which helps prevent anemia.

 - Anasazi beans win when it comes to potassium with 680 milligrams (per one cup) vs. black beans with 611 milligrams of potassium (per one cup).

 - Both are high in dietary fiber, which makes them both excellent for digestion, including constipation prevention, cholesterol levels and heart health.

-In the mid-1900s, archeologists found these beans in a clay pot while excavating a cave in the Southwestern U.S. Some stories say that those very beans had actually sprouted and were used to seed new strains of the bean.
-Anasazi beans have been cultivated throughout generations of Southwestern Native American tribes in the U.S. and have also been harvested in the wild.
+- In the mid-1900s, archeologists found these beans in a clay pot while excavating a cave in the Southwestern U.S. Some stories say that those very beans had actually sprouted and were used to seed new strains of the bean.

 Store the dried beans in an airtight container in a dark place.
 They will last indefinitely, but it’s best to consume within six months as they begin to fade in taste and start losing moisture.
 The fresher they are, the better and creamier they taste.